labsji/advanced-tutorial-magnolia/README.md

-# Magnolia Advanced Tutorial - that uses Magnolia CMS to teach Magnolia CMS
+# Magnolia Advanced Tutorial - a light module that uses Magnolia CMS to teach Magnolia light development.

-[Magnolia Tutorial to appreciate the inner working of Magnolia CMS]
+[Tutorial to appreciate the usefulness of light development in Magnolia CMS]

 ## Features
-[Tutorial includes hands on tryout along with business rationale for adopting Magnolia CMS]
+[Tutorial explores light development by creating a simple component viz., a page template component that facilitates inclusion of UnSplash photos in a Magnolia content page]

 ## Usage
 [Install the advanced-tutorial-magnolia module from cli: mgnl install advanced-tutorial-magnolia

-This makes a page Template caled AdvancedTutorial available.
-Use the page template to create a new page.
-Choose the tutorial content in the Dialog configuration.
-Right now, the content is not polished, and only two of the topics have content.
-Feedback, suggestions to improve the content most welcome!
-Happy Learning!]
+This (also) installs a content Bootstrap-tool App.
+You may have to use the tool to manually induct the tutorial content( bootstrap).
+Hint: Open the Bootstrap-tool app, enter the absolute file system path of website.tutorial-unsplash.xml file at the bootstrap folder of the module.
+This inducts the tutorial page.

+Also bootstrap dam.tutorial.xml by entering 'dam' instead of 'website' for repository field.
+]

 ## Information on Magnolia CMS